All of the names of Tyson Fury’s six (soon to be seven) children

 Paris and Tyson’s eldest daughter is named Venezuela, 13, who was born on September 27, 2009.

-Venezuela told the cameras in At Home With The Furys that she gets along with her father "quite well" even though she thinks he is "very strict”.
+Venezuela told the cameras in At Home with the Furys that she gets along with her father "quite well" even though she thinks he is "very strict”.

 “He just doesn’t like me wearing makeup and looking nice,” she explained, before revealing that Fury was recently angry with her when she wore a mini dress.
 “Strict parents raise sneaky kids,” she added.